-Once client registration and screening have been conducted, the provider may provide transportation services to the client.
+Once client registration and assessment have been conducted, the provider may provide transportation services to the client.
 Service management shall be consistent with the following principles:

+Service Delivery

-- Service Delivery - Transportation services shall be delivered in a manner that promotes continuity of care. - Service providers shall refer clients to other providers if they cannot provide a level of service that is medically, culturally, linguistically, or otherwise appropriate for the needs of the clients. - Transportation services must be provided in conjunction with a known upcoming care or support service appointment. - Taxi services shall be utilized only as a last resort and shall only be provided for transportation to and/or from medical care services. - Vehicles shall be maintained in accordance with vehicle owner's manual. - Providers shall conduct a weekly pre-trip inspection of vehicles.
+- Transportation services shall be delivered in a manner that promotes continuity of care. - Service providers shall refer clients to other providers if they cannot provide a level of service that is medically, culturally, linguistically, or otherwise appropriate for the needs of the clients. - Transportation services must be provided in conjunction with a known upcoming core medical or support service appointment. - ο. - Vehicles shall be maintained in accordance with vehicle owner's manual. - o Providers shall conduct a weekly pre-trip inspection of vehicles.

-• Confidentiality
+Confidentiality

 Service provider agencies shall have a policy regarding informing clients of privacy rights, including use of Notice of Privacy Practices.
 For agencies and information covered by the Health Insurance Portability and Accountability Act (HIPAA), providers shall comply with HIPAA guidelines and regulations for confidentiality.
-Confidentiality and HIPAA requirements include the use of subcontractors for taxi, van, and/or rideshare services.
+Confidentiality and HIPAA requirements include the use of subcontractors for , van and/or rideshare services.